What are we doing for Family Day?

 When it was William’s turn, the youngest of the six kids, he released his balloon and said: “I can’t wait to play with him up there,” because seven-year-old William is all about playing.

-William couldn’t have known this, but his grandfather was famous for collaborating with his own children, and then later with his grandchildren, in spreading the entire collection of Legos on the living room carpet, and getting down on the floor to help build walloping creations out of these colorful, snap-together blocks.
+William couldn’t have known this, but his grandfather was famous for collaborating with our own children, and then later with our grandchildren, in spreading the entire collection of Legos on the living room carpet, and getting down on the floor to help build walloping creations out of the colorful, snap-together blocks.

-Ironically, my three Ugandan-born grandsons love building with Legos.
-I mean, love building with Legos.
+Ironically, my three Ugandan-born grandsons love creating things with Legos.
+I mean, love creating with Legos.

-Although one could argue the genetics point, surely it must be something in the genes that skipped a generation and picked back up with both biological and adopted grands.
+Although one could argue the genetics point, I’m thinking it must be something in the genes passed down that included biological and adopted grands.
 Is that solid science?